AnganMitra/ngis/README.md

-# ngis
+# Next Generation Intelligent Spaces

-Next Generation Intelligent Spaces
+PRESENTS A MINIMALISTIC SOLUTION TO PUT SENSORS IN A BUILDING.